-3. While the meatballs are baking, bring a large pot of salted water to boil.
-Cook the 3 cups of rigatoni pasta according to box directions.
-As the pasta is cooking, reserve 2 ladles of water.
+1. Bring a large pot of salted water to boil.
+Cook the 3 cups of penne pasta according to box directions.
+As the pasta is cooking, carefully reserve 1 ladle of water.

-4. While the pasta is cooking, begin making the sauce.
+4. While the pasta is cooking, begin making the vodka sauce.
 In a medium pan over medium heat melt the butter then add the grated garlic and cook 1 minute.
 Add the flour and whisk until combined, cook about 30 seconds.
-Add the half & half, tomato paste, vodka, and basil.
+Add the tomato paste and stir to incorporate with the flour…cook another minutes.
+Add the half & half and gently whisk to blend the tomato paste into the cream.
+Then, add the vodka and basil.
 Bring to light boil, then reduce heat and add the Parmesan cheese, salt, pepper, and garlic powder.
 Simmer for 8-10 minutes.
 If the sauce begins to thicken too much, add the reserved pasta water a little at a time.

-5. To serve, add the rigatoni pasta a little at a time to the sauce until you have the consistency you like.
-Serve into bowls, top with meatballs, extra chopped basil and extra Parmesan cheese.
+5. To serve, add the penne pasta a little at a time to the sauce until you have the consistency you like.
+Serve into bowls, top with extra chopped basil and extra Parmesan cheese.